kayy/AnimatorAccess/README.md

 	void OnIdleEntered (StateInfo info, LayerStatus status) { ... }
 	void OnTransitionFromJumping (TransitionInfo info, LayerStatus status) { ... }

+Hint: If you feel that entering a state is too late for the action to perform, use a transition **OnStarted** event instead to _win_ the transition time.

-Registering a listener implies an entry in dictionary and a call to its check method every frame.
+**Performance:** Registering a listener implies an entry in dictionary and a call to its check method every frame.
 As there are only a few lines of basic C# code executed, it should not have any perfomance penalties.

 ### Runtime Details about States And Transitions

 An AnimatorAccess component provides access to a couple of information about states and transitions that is otherwise not available at runtime.
+This lets you easily **look up the name**, speed, ... for debugging purposes.
 The properties

 	public Dictionary<int, StateInfo> StateInfos;
 	public Dictionary<int, TransitionInfo> TransitionInfos;

-provide dictionaries with having the state / transition name hash as key:
+provide dictionaries having the state / transition name hash as key:

-- StateInfo contains clear text name, layer, layer name, tag, speed, ...
+- **StateInfo** contains clear text name, layer, layer name, tag, speed, ...
-- TransitionInfo contains clear text name, layer, source, destination, duration,
+- **TransitionInfo** contains clear text name, layer, source, destination, duration,

+Transition name hashes are not provided an integer member variable like for states and parameters.
+Either you have an ID in case of an event listener and thus the TransitionInfo or you can iterate the TransitionInfos dictionary and search for whatever you are looking for. **Never rely on state or transition names!** Use them for debugging only.

-These properties are initialised deferred at the time of the first access or when an event listener is registered.
+Both properties are initialised deferred at the time of the first access or when an event listener is registered.
-Thus if you are afraid of performance drawbacks don't use them and refrain from events.
+Thus if you are afraid of performance drawbacks don't use them and (refrain from events).

 ### Renaming And Efficient Handling of Obsolete Warnings
 Although generated code should not be edited, it can be pretty useful to do so temporarily to quickly update your